 Main Street and PCH, Huntington Beach

-Downtown Huntington Beach is a popular tourist destination and locals enjoy the nightlife here.
-It’s a great spot for shopping with many surf stores including Huntington Surf & Sport, Jack’s Surf Boards, and Rip Curl.
-Sugar Shack is a favorite local spot for breakfast, and Duke’s at the beginning of the Huntington Beach Pier is a must for visitors to Surf City.
-Popular annual events in Downtown Huntington include the US Open of Surfing every summer and the Breitling Air Show every October.
-Every Tuesday night from 5:00 pm – 9:00 pm, downtown is closed to vehicle traffic for Surf City Nights.
+Popular annual events in Downtown Huntington include the US Open of Surfing every summer and the Pacific Air Show, held every October.
+Tuesday nights from 5:00 pm – 9:00 pm, downtown is closed to vehicle traffic for Surf City Nights.
 The family friendly street fair and farmers market is a local favorite with vendors, street performers, and activities for kids.
 Every Friday from 11:00 am to 7:00 pm, Pier Plaza hosts the Art-A-Faire, showcasing vendors with handmade crafts and original artwork.
-Just a block over, more shopping and dining is available at The Strand.
+Just a block north, more shopping and dining is available at The Strand, or head a block south to Pacific City for ocean view dining at popular restaurants like Ola Mexican Kitchen and Old Crow Smokehouse.

 Old Towne Orange